ltran17/Advent-of-Code-2023/README.md

 My goal for this year is to earn 25 of 50 possible stars.
 Seems reasonable?

 ## Things I've learned about my coding:
+* I don't like clutter.
+Instead of copying in the `get_lines` function I defined in cell on Days 1 and 2, I put the function in a utilities.py file and imported it.
+Much better!
 * TBD

 ## Stars earned (as of 12/2): 4